Disclaimers: See Part 1

-With that vain announcement, every standing warrior tried to assail her at once.
+With the challenging announcement spoken, every standing warrior tried to assail her at once.

 "What is she doing?"
-Koska questioned.
+Koska got concerned.
 "This is not training.
 It's a free-for-all."

 The Shogun stayed quiet throughout his men's trouncing.

-Zicalus was getting excited, curious if he could do better than the Samurai below.
-He is part of the Shogun's gilt-class, so of course he would do better, but can he win?
+Zicalus was getting excited, curious if he would do better than the Samurai on the lower platform.
+He was part of the Shogun's gilt-class, so of course his potential outweighed theirs.

-"You think, I would do well against Xena Sama?"
+"You think I'd do well against Xena Sama?"

-Gabrielle haven't heard Zicalus' question.
-She was dismayed by Xena's presence on the main deck as she manhandle her challengers.
+Gabrielle hadn't heard Zicalus' question.
+She was dismayed by Xena's presence on the main deck, manhandling her challengers.